The Doc is in

 1981 - Our former record £14m signing Djibril Cissé was born in Arles in France.
 His first season was one of tremendous ups and downs, including a horrific leg break and converting a penalty in the Champions League Final.
 He notched a total of 24 times in 79 reds games, including scoring in the UEFA Super Cup Final and FA Cup Final, but then spent a season on loan at Olympique de Marseille, for whom he signed permanently for £6.3m in July 2007.

 1990 – Mario Balotelli was born in Palermo.
 The Italian striker signed from AC Milan for £16m in August 2014, only scoring four times in 28 games in his one season at Anfield, spending s campaign back on loan at AC Milan before joining Nice on a fee transfer in August 2016.

 2010 - He joined Manchester City from Internazionale for €21.8m after 28 goals in 86 games for the nerazzurri.

 1948 – Former first-team coach Patrice Bergues was born in Créteil, France.
 He worked with Gérard Houllier at Anfield between 1998 and 2001, later working with him at Olympique Lyonnais.

 1997 – Nigerian forward Taiwo Awoniyi was born in Ilorin.
-He signed from Imperial Academy for £400,000, spending most of his time since out on loan before being sold to Union Berlin for £6.5m in July 2021.
+He signed from Imperial Academy for £400,000 in August 2015, spending most of his time since out on loan before being sold to Union Berlin for £6.5m in July 2021.